JWWeatherman/yeticold/FAQ.md

 ### What are the minimum specs for the laptops?

+Two laptops that can run Ubuntu and Bitcoin Core.
+At the time of this writing almost any laptop will work but if your laptop has an SSD type hard some steps will take a few hours instead of a few days.
+Laptops without SSD type drives cost about $150 USD and laptops with SSD drives cost about $200 USD.

+### What printer?

+You need a printer and printer paper.
+The printer should not be on a wifi network, ideally it's a printer without wifi.
+After you're done it makes sense to do a hard reset of the printer.

 ### When going for a setup with 2 laptops, do the laptops need to be the same?

 No.